Planner inputs: Performance anchors

 E0 is your baseline movement-cost anchor.

-Only override it if:
+Override it only if:

 hrS0